 Sometimes, even infants try to invent their own version of words or sometimes even the sentences which can seem to be deformed.
 Don’t jump directly to rectify them.
 Have a balance that you don’t tend to use those words.
 When kids hear the right words, they will switch over to the correct versions gradually when they enter the real world.

-The major aim of Baby talking is to establish a special communication between the baby & we – adults.
+The major aim of Baby talk is to establish a special communication between the baby & we – adults.
 And this can always go in a real-world manner.
 By using words as chook-chook train, doggies, birdies, we are only shifting our own speech.
 This will never benefit a child’s speech development rather hinder it up.

 Let the communication go in a much beautiful yet practical manner to help develop the speech for babies.